joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 synchronization component for Om.
 You can take your existing component, put together an application and impose a synchronization policy without changing your own code.

+Let's modify the previous tutorial so that we can demonstrate this now.

+Having made it this far you can probably read through the `om-sync` source yourself and hopefully be inspired to send a pull request to improve so it can be leverage in wider contexts.